opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 Drinks and light refreshments will be provided on both days.
 Lunch will be the responsibility of attendees and can be purchased from the JPL cafeteria.

-In person attendees will be taken on a 1h tour of the JPL campus on both days right after lunch.
-Different sights will be visited on the two days.
+In person attendees will be taken on a 1h tour of the JPL campus on both days during the mid day break (see agenda below).
+Different sights will be visited on each day.

 ## Call for Presentations